thembo-sec/neocities_site/src/posts/Stuff I Like - September.md

 Going down the ruby justice thelot pipeline.
 In this essay, he talks about legibility in the context of digital consumption.
 How products stand out in a way that they are immediately recognisable as themselves.
 This then ties in to cultural half life, or how long an item has cultural relevance.

-Thelot uses the MSCHF big red boot as the primary example in this article, an immediately recognisable piece of footware.
+Thelot uses the MSCHF big red boot as the primary example in this article, an immediately recognisable piece of footware, with a cultural half life that is still being determined.

 [Culture Half Life](https://beingonline.substack.com/p/the-crisis-of-legibility)